futaoo/sparql-weatheranalysis/README.md

 The solutions of these queries should be identical to the pre-downloaded datasets `data/dublin.csv`, `data/manston.csv` and etc. in the `data` folder.

 ### Step 2&mdash;Weather Data Analysis through Python Notebook
 See the in-line comments in the notebook `climate_analysis.ipynb`.
-The SPARQL query solutions as the raw data input and weather analyses snippets are indicated.
+The loaded SPARQL query solutions as the raw data input and weather analyses snippets are indicated.